djb3232/Ytytyt/README.md

 # Multi-Format Video and Audio Downloader

-A powerful script to download videos and audio from various platforms in different formats.
+A powerful tool to download videos and audio from various platforms in different formats.
 This tool uses [yt-dlp](https://github.com/yt-dlp/yt-dlp), a feature-rich fork of youtube-dl.

-Available in both command-line and graphical user interface versions.
+Available in three versions:
+1. **Command-line interface** - For terminal users
+2. **Desktop GUI** - For desktop users
+3. **Web interface** - For browser access and remote usage

 ## Features